tiffanymonroe/wdi-remote-gizmo/unit_1/w01d01/instructor_notes/afternoon_lesson.md

 &#x1F535; **Extra Activity**

 Write another _while_ loop, but write it from from memory.
-Make the loop count from 0 to 5000.
+Make the loop count from 0 to 5000 and print the square of each number.

 &#x1F535; **Extra Activity**